ryanxingql/stdf-pytorch/README.md

 **To-do in Sep.**

-- [ ] Pre-trained models and corresponding results (similar to the original paper).
 - [ ] Fast test code that load all frames of a YUV video at one time.
 - [ ] Vimeo-90K dataset and JPEG compression tool.
-- [ ] All-in-one HEVC compression tool with multiprocessing.

 ## 1. Pre-request